 One of the first things we learned is that digital marketing is just better.

-With digital marketing, you don’t need to pay millions of dollars for a 30-second Super Bowl ad spot, or even thousands of dollars for a 30-second spot on your local high school debate team broadcast.
+With digital marketing, you don’t need to pay millions of dollars for a 30-second Super Bowl ad spot, or even thousands of dollars for a spot on your local high school debate team broadcast.
 Invest your hard-earned cash elsewhere.

 If you take your ad online, possibilities abound.
 Do you post it to YouTube and send out an email?
 How about post it straight to Facebook and run ads off of it?
 Here’s a crazy thought: do an Instagram Live of you deciding what to do.
 The world is your oyster.